 • Year of Installation

-How Are They Attached?
+How Are Boiler Nameplates Attached?

 Identification nameplates are typically attached to the front of the boiler vessel.
 They must be prominently shown in an easily accessible and visible area.
+Boiler safety relief valves are also often labeled with their own nameplate containing pertinent information.

+Regulations state the nameplate must be attached in a very secure manner so it doesn’t become dislodged or lost.
 In order to accommodate this type of secure hold, many organizations choose to directly weld their plates to the boiler vessel in some capacity.
 This must be done without compromising any structural integrity of the pressure retaining vessel itself.
+Nameplates can also be attached via industrial grade adhesive backing or bolted on with hardware.

-Marking Processes
+Marking Processes for Boiler Nameplates

 Photo Anodization